 In particular, on April 13, 2020, the FDA issued new guidance on developing and labeling companion diagnostics for a specific group of oncology therapeutic products, including recommendations to support a broader labeling claim rather than individual therapeutic products.
 In June 2023, the FDA announced a new voluntary pilot program through which drug manufacturers can provide to the FDA the diagnostic test performance information used to enroll patients into clinical trials for drug approval.
 Based on assessment of the performance information, the FDA will publish the minimum performance characteristics recommended for similar tests that may be used to select patients for treatment with the approved drug to help laboratories identify specific biomarkers for their development of laboratory-developed tests, or LDTs, and to ensure more consistent performance of these tests for drug selection and improved cancer patient care.
-In October 2023, FDA published a proposed rule that proposes to phase out its enforcement discretion for most LDTs and to amend the FDA's regulations to make explicit that in vitro diagnostics are medical devices under the Federal Food, Drug, and Cosmetic Act, including when the manufacturer of the diagnostic tests and LTDs, may impact our development of a companion diagnostic for our product sand strategy.
+In October 2023, FDA published a proposed rule that proposes to phase out its enforcement discretion for most LDTs and to amend the FDA's regulations to make explicit that in vitro diagnostics are medical devices under the Federal Food, Drug, and Cosmetic Act, including when the manufacturer of the diagnostic product is a laboratory.
+We will continue to evaluate the impact of these guidance documents on our companion diagnostic development and strategy.
 These guidance documents and future issuances from the FDA and other regulatory authorities, including changes in the FDA's regulation of diagnostic tests and LTDs, may impact our development of a companion diagnostic for our product candidates and result in delays in regulatory approval.
 We may be required to conduct additional studies to support a broader claim.
-Also, to the extent other approved diagnostics are able to broaden their labeling claims to include our approved drug proval, which could adversely impact our ability to generate revenue from the sale of our approved products and our business operations.
+Also, to the extent other approved diagnostics are able to broaden their labeling claims to include our approval, which could adversely impact our ability to generate revenue from the sale of our approved products and our business operations.